Xen0byte/CyberpunkSaveEditor/README.md

-# A statement about the vulnerability I discovered in the game
+# A quick summary about the vulnerability I found in the game

 The vulnerability impacts DATA files.
-A buffer overflow can be triggered in the game when it loads data files.
+A buffer overflow can be triggered in the game when it loads those files.
 The reason is that the game uses a buffer of 512 bytes to serialize a maximum of 512 wide-characters for identifier strings, and that is 1024 bytes (a wide-character is 2 bytes).
 This buffer overflow can be exploited with the help of a second vulnerability that is a third-party library that the game uses: xinput1_3.dll.
 This dynamic library is not relocatable and thus is a direct bypass for a security feature called ASLR (Address Space Layour Randomization).
 Also, this library is enough to build a ROP-chain to bypass DEP (Data Execution Prevention) in order to execute code that has been inlined in the overflowed buffer.